RISK MANAGEMENT

 • operations are effective, functional and in line with the strategy.

-• financial reporting and information given to the management are reliable, complete and up-to-date.
+• financial and sustainability reporting and information given to the management are reliable, complete and up-to-date.

-• financial reports issued by the company give substantial and correct information on the company’s financial position.
+• financial and sustainability reports issued by the company give substantial and correct information on the company’s financial position and sustainability practices.

 • the company operates according to specified internal operating instructions.